Cray-HPE/docs-csm/operations/configuration_management/Write_Ansible_Code_for_CFS.md

 The syntax for this is available in the external [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#common-patterns).
 Hosts can also be in more than one group at a time.
 In this case, Ansible will run all sections where the node is in the targeted host group.

-See the [Ansible Inventory](Ansible_Inventory.md) section for more information about groups that are made automatically available through CFS dynamic inventory.
+See the [CFS Session Inventory](CFS_Session_Inventory.md) section for more information about groups that are made automatically available through CFS dynamic inventory.

 ## Performance and scaling tips